President Obama recognizes First Lady’s leadership role in tackling childhood obesity.

 Foodborne Illness Victims Meet With White House to Push for Food Safety Reform

 The following is the press release that the Make Our Food Safe campaign released after their visit to the White House.
-(For more analysis, visit Obama Foodorama.)
+(For more analysis, page visit Obama Foodorama.)

-WASHINGTON, Oct.
-19 - Sixteen Americans who have been directly affected by foodborne illness gathered at the White House recently to share their personal stories and meet Sam Kass, assistant White House chef, who cooks for the Obama family and is an advisor on food policy; Mariano-Florentino Cuellar, who is the lead staffer for the White House Food Safety Working Group; and David Lazarus, senior advisor to the Secretary of Agriculture, who coordinates with the White House on food safety issues.
+WASHINGTON, audiologist Oct.
+19 – Sixteen Americans who have been directly affected by foodborne illness gathered at the White House recently to share their personal stories and meet Sam Kass, assistant White House chef, who cooks for the Obama family and is an advisor on food policy; Mariano-Florentino Cuellar, who is the lead staffer for the White House Food Safety Working Group; and David Lazarus, senior advisor to the Secretary of Agriculture, who coordinates with the White House on food safety issues.

 Representing the millions of Americans who fall ill each year from contaminated food, the victims and relatives of victims appealed to the Obama administration to urge congressional lawmakers to pass food safety legislation this year.